Education Financing

 • Federal Pell Grant

 This grant provides monetary assistance to undergraduate students who exhibit financial need and have not yet earned either a bachelor's or a professional degree.
 Both full-time and part-time students are eligible.
 Unlike loans, Pell Grants are not repaid.
-They are a financial incentive to advance your education.
-Award amounts may change annually, the maximum Federal Pell Grant award is $7,395 for the 2023–24 award year (July 1, 2023, to June 30, 2024).
+Award amounts may change annually, the maximum Federal Pell Grant award is $7,395 for the 2024-25 award year (July 1 2024 to June 30, 2025).
 To apply, you must complete the FAFSA.

 • State-Administered Grants

 These grants and their awards vary by state.
-You should contact your high school counselor or your state's higher education authority for details and application deadlines.
+Contact your high school counselor or state aid office for details and application deadlines.
+Some state aid is first come, first served, so complete your FAFSA form early to maximize your eligibility.

 • Federal Supplemental Educational Opportunity Grant (FSEOG)